When it Comes to Your Freedom,

 Request a Consultation with an Orange County Felony DUI Attorney

 Most people simply cannot investigate a DUI and identify these issues on their own.
-That’s why they turn to a skilled defense lawyer at The Law Offices of Scott Henry.
+That’s why they turn to a skilled defense lawyer at the Law Office of Scott Henry.
 We’ve built a reputation for our sophisticated approach to DUI defense.
-And we understand how to fully investigate and develop our clients’ claims.
+And we understand how to investigate and develop our clients’ claims fully.

-The Law Offices of Scott Henry is one of the area’s premier drinking and driving defense firms.
-We’ve built a reputation for our aggressive, practical approach these charges, and our Orange County felony DUI lawyers are ready to help you.
-For the dedicated legal representation you need, contact The Law Offices of Scott Henry.
+The Law Office of Scott Henry is one of the area’s premier drinking and driving defense firms.
+We’ve built a reputation for our aggressive, practical approach to these charges, and our Orange County felony DUI lawyers are ready to help you.
+For the dedicated legal representation you need, contact the Law Office of Scott Henry at (714) 294-0599.